juftin/camply/README.md

 To run the reservation search in a Docker container you'll run the [check-yellowstone.sh](scripts/check-yellowstone.sh) file, this creates a docker container called `yellowstone-camping` that runs in the background.
-Once the scraper has found its first booking it will exit (you can always run `docker logs -f yellowstone-camping` to check up on the active logs, or `docker stop yellowstone-camping` to kill the container and stop searching).
+Automatically, the logs will be attached to the current session.
+Exiting the attached logs **does not** kill the search.
+Once the scraper has found its first booking it will exit.
+Use `docker stop yellowstone-camping` to kill the container and stop searching or `docker logs -f yellowstone-camping` to reattach the container logs.

 ### Running Locally with Python